-Section 53 of Regulation 941 allows for the use of electronic seals and electronic signatures.
 Consequently, the use of seals on electronic format documents is allowed.
 This includes the use of scanned and electronically drawn seals on electronic documents and scanned copies of sealed original hardcopies.
 The principles applying to sealing paper documents apply equally to engineering documents created, stored, distributed, or used in electronic formats.
-The control of documents per section 8.2 of this guideline also apply to electronic documents.
+The control of documents per Section 8.2 of this guideline also apply to electronic documents.

-Furthermore, section 53(3) of Regulation 941 sets minimum requirements for electronic seals:
+Furthermore, Subsection (7) of Section 52 sets minimum requirements for electronic seals: